santino79/assemble-eleventy-excellent/src/posts/frustrations-of-the-data-analyst-life.md

 ---
 title: Frustrations Of The Data Analyst Life…And How To Fix Them
-description: 'Ever felt frustrated in your data analyst role?
-People pissing you off?
-You are not alone, come find out more.'
 date: 2018-05-16
-featured_image: /images/content/
-image_caption:
-excerpt:
-tags:
-     - data
-     - articles
 ---
 {% imagePlaceholder "./src/assets/images/blog/frustrated-monkey.jpg", "Frustrated monkey", "" %}